malialiu/malialiu.github.io/projects/findDifferences.md

 This game to find the unique letter in many letters.
 Once the user click on a letter that's not unique,  the position of the unique letter is still the same, a window said "Sorry, please try again" will pop up.
 Once the user click on the unqiue letter, it will automatically change the postion of the letter to a different position.

 Once the program execute, a method called findingGame creates a JFrame called Finding Game.
 Then, it created a JPanel and add the multiple JButton (which will be the letters on the screen) created by for loop to JPanel.
+Set an integer called key, once the for loop for created the buttons equal to the random number, the unique letter button will create.
 Every Jbutton will has a Mouse Listener, when user click on those buttons, it will pop out a window said either "Sorry, please try again" or "Good job!
 Please try a new one".
 After that we add the JPanel to JFrame and set JFrame visible.